-545 Mass T 540 Solid W (Collec and/or 535 Nursing 530 Hospital Fund 525 Cable 1 520 Combii 515 Natural Airport Fund Mass Transit Fund Solid Waste Fund (Collection, Recycling, and/or Disposal) Nursing Home Fund ป Fund Cable Television Fund Combined Utility Fund Natural Gas Fund Accounts for government-operated airports that are financed by user charges and other revenues and that offer commercial service Accounts for government-provided transit service that is generally available and financed by user charges or other revenues.
-This classification is intended for larger transit systems and is not to be used for transportation service to specific population groups (e.g., senior citizens, ride share programs).
 If the government is in the solid waste business, it must use this fund classification.
 A government is considered to be in the solid waste business if it contracts for these services (e.g., collection, recycling, disposal) with a private vendor and the government has input into the management of the service such as determining the number of pickups per week, whether the pickup is at the street or the curb or house, etc. If a government's only solid waste-related activity is the receipt of host fees from a privately owned landfill, this fund classification need not be used.
 If a government simply franchises geographic areas to particular private vendors and has no management input, the government is not in the collection business.
 If the government collects any fees from citizens for the contractor as a convenience and simply forwards the fees to the contractor (with or without an administrative fee deducted), and the government has no control over the services provided, the government is not be considered in the solid waste business, and therefore is not required to use this fund type.

-Accounts for solid waste management services.
-All local governments that own and/or operate an open municipal solid waste or construction and demolition landfill must establish an enterprise fund to account for all solid waste management revenues and expenditures.
-All counties with a population of 25,000 and above (at the last census) and all cities with a population of 5,000 and above, that charge fees for any portion of their solid waste management services, must establish enterprise funds to account for all solid waste management revenues and expenditures.
-Solid waste management revenues and expenditures should include those associated with collection, recycling and disposal of solid waste; waste reduction practices; and solid waste public education efforts.
-Accounts for government-provided nursing home care.
-Accounts for a government-owned or operated hospital (GASB Codification Section Ho5.102).
-Accounts for government-provided cable television.
-If a government's fiber optic program is merged with their cable television program, they should use fund 570.
-The government may provide this service directly to customers or may contract for the service but still collect the revenues for the service.
-Accounts for the services of a combined utility operation (e.g., water/sewer and electricity or water/sewer and natural gas) financed by user charges and other revenues.
-Accounts for government-provided natural gas financed by user charges and other revenues.
+545 Mass Transit Fund Accounts for government-provided transit service that is generally available and financed by user charges or other revenues.
+This classification is intended for larger transit systems and is not to be used for transportation service to specific population groups (e.g., senior citizens, ride share programs).